 Continuous vs. Line Spectra

-The existence of sharp, discrete lines (not a continuous rainbow) proves that electrons can only exist at fixed, quantized energy levels.
-If energy levels were continuous, we would see a smooth rainbow instead of distinct lines.
+The existence of sharp, discrete lines (not a continuous rainbow) proves that electron transitions occur only between fixed, discrete energy levels within atoms.

 Calculate Frequency from Wavelength